IMPORTANT SAFETY INFORMATION AND INDICATION

 Step 2.
 Check and make sure that the Quillivant XR bottle contains liquid medicine.
 If Quillivant XR is still in powder form, do not use it.
 Return it to your pharmacist.

-Step 3: The bottle MUST be shaken vigorously (up and down) before each use for at least 10 seconds.
+Step 3: Shake the bottle well (up and down) for at least 10 seconds before each use.

 Step 4.
 Uncap the bottle and check that the bottle adapter has been inserted into the bottle.
 If bottle adapter has not been inserted into the bottle, insert adapter into the bottle.
 Once the bottle adapter has been inserted into the bottle, it should not be removed.
 If the bottle adapter has not been inserted and is missing from the box, contact your pharmacist.